dhyey2503/3D_LightingRoom/README.md

 The main goal of this project is to provide a platform where users can experiment with different lighting types and behaviors in a realistic 3D environment.
 The application simulates how light interacts with surfaces, mimicking real-world behaviors such as casting shadows, changing intensity, and bouncing light.

-This project was developed during my internship at **WeblogySphere**, where I was tasked with exploring advanced front-end technologies and 3D rendering techniques using React and Three.js.

 ---

  🎯 Key Features